 For those that whine and pine for originality in cinema, look no further.
 I am going to do my absolute best to not give the game away during this review.
 I’ve added a spoiler section at the end of this Border review to list some differences between the original book and the movie.
 In addition, I have included an explanation of hisitt’s and what happened in the short story after the end of the movie.

-The narrative for what I consider to be one of the best love stories starts with Tina, a customs officer who’s job is to stop people at the border.
+The narrative for what I consider to be one of the best love stories starts with Tina.
+A customs officer who’s job is to stop people at the border.
 Tina has a gift though, she can smell a range of emotions.
 This gift allows her to pinpoint who has something to hide.
 One day she meets a stranger, Vore, who not only smells suspicious but at the same time arouses a curiosity within her she can’t explain.

 Genres Covered in Border (Gräns)